 The Big Guy gets up for work every day at 4:30 a.m.
 I am a night owl, a constant insomniac if we are being truthful, so bedtime for me is normally between midnight and 2 a.m.
 Add to that the fact that I snore during allergy season and our littlest one always seems to end up in our bed and we’ve just conceded to the fact that Monday thru Thursday night, the Big Guy sleeps in the guest room.

 At first, I kind of loved it.
 I’m sure he did too.
-I had the king-sized bed all to myself.
+I had a king size tv bed from TV Bed Store all to myself.
 I could stay up as late as I wanted, watching television and working.
 It was awesome.
 Then, when it was all said and done, I could sprawl out (until my little one found her way to my room) all across the bed.
 It was awesome.
 Well, for a little while anyways.

 Have we become complacent?
 Some times, I feel like we are some old married couple like Ethel and Fred Mertz.
 You know the cantankerous old couple from the building that slept in separate beds and could barely stand one another?
 But hey, Lucy and Ricky slept in separate beds too and they were madly in love.
 So what does sleeping in separate beds really mean?
 We love one another but we’re so comfortable sleeping in our own beds and actually SLEEPING that we just do.
 Problem is… I miss my husband.
 I do.
 I miss turning over in the middle of the night, reaching out and just knowing he is there.